dcmouser/mewlo/doc/sphinx/book/core/commonobjects.rst

     * Addons/extensions would normally add complete PropertySets.
     * I suppose it would be possible for them to splice new fields into an existing PropertySet (or even into a main model).
     * The database API should hide whether such stuff is done via RDBMS table modififications or in fact a nosql thing.
-    * When we find/get objects we can ask that some/all propertysets be loaded at the same time.
+    * When we find/get objects we can ask that some/all PopertySets be loaded at the same time.

 The ACL System is made up of 3 sub-systems: